 Sonny Moyers is a Managing Partner of the O’Dea Moyers Group at Ebby Halliday Realtors and a consummate real estate professional and has been recognized D Magazine as a Top Realtor Each Year since 2006.
 Sonny has been a Texas Real Estate Broker and/or Agent for 43 years, and is a true leader in our fast-growing community.
 Because of his passion for a well-balanced community and giving back, he helped create, organize and lead the Frisco Association for the Arts as its President.
 Frisco Arts is an umbrella organization for our city and has grown into an organization that significantly impacts the arts in Frisco.
 Sonny has the ability to bring groups of people together for a common cause and empower and lead them to goals that truly make an impact.
 Sonny planted the seeds that Frisco needed to grow into the successful city it is today.

-Linda Pardue and her husband, Ken, are owners of the Pardue Group at Keller Williams Realty.
+Linda Pardue and her husband, Ken, are owners of the Pardue Group at The Associates Realty.
 They have spent the past fifteen years advising clients regarding their residential and commercial real estate investments, and today most of their business comes from referrals from past clients and people who know them through their involvement in the community.
 Linda has been recognized for several years by Texas Monthly Magazine as a Five Star Real Estate Professional and by D Magazine as a Top Realtor.

 At an early age Linda was exposed to the arts by her grandmother, who was an artist and photographer.
 She feels very fortunate that her previous career as a business consultant and her love for travel provided her with the opportunity to experience some of the most famous works of art, theater, and architecture in cities like New York, Paris, London, Madrid, Barcelona, and Rio de Janeiro.